adamcarheden/schema-sure/README.md

 var ainit = {}
 var binit = {
-	// The reserved property name 'DataTrue' tells us to pass binit to the constructor of another DataTrue class
+	// The reserved property name 'SchemaSure' tells us to pass binit to the constructor of another SchemaSure class
-	// It can be either the constructor (as returned by dataTrue.createClass()) or
+	// It can be either the constructor (as returned by schemaSure.createClass()) or
-	// the class name (first argument to dataTrue.createClass())
+	// the class name (first argument to schemaSure.createClass())
-	DataTrue: ClassB,
+	SchemaSure: ClassB,
 	aobj: ainit
 }
 ainit.bobj = binit // Create a circular reference